abenayed-XGL/IRIS/index.md

 # Training the Next Generation
 IRIS is committed to educating the next generation of researchers and engineers for leadership in academia and industry.

 At IRIS, team members engage in the full research cycle, from theory and design to prototyping and experimental validation.
-This experience equips graduates with deep technical expertise, strong experimental capability, and a comprehensive understanding of communication systems.
+This experience equips graduates with deep technical expertise, strong experimental capability, and a system-level understanding of advancedcommunication systems.
 <!--
 IRIS is committed to training the next generation of researchers and engineers to contribute at the highest levels of academia and industry.